refinedev/refine/documentation/tutorial/routing/authentication/react-router/index.md

 <Sandpack>

 Before starting to add our resources and their respective routes, we'll be moving our authentication logic to work with routing.
-To achieve this, we'll be using the `<Authenticated />` component and the `<NavigateToResource />` component to redirect users to our products list page.
+To achieve this, we'll use the `<Authenticated />` and `<NavigateToResource />` components to redirect users to our products list page.

 ## `<Authenticated />` and Routing